 [IETF RFC 8224] and [IETF RFC 8225] define a base set of procedures for how STI fits into the SIP call flow.
-[IETF RFC 8224] defines PASSporT and [IETF RFC 8224] defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS.
+[IETF RFC 8225] defines the procedures for constructing the PASSPorT token.
+[IETF RFC 8224] defines an authentication service and a verification service corresponding to the STI-AS and STI-VS described in the SHAKEN reference architecture..

-[IETF RFC 8443] defines the PASSPorT extension to sign and verify claims for the SIP RPH field.
-This section will detail the procedures required for the STI-AS (RPH-AS) to create the required identity header and the STI-VS (RPH-VS) to verify the claims of the identity header for the SIP RPH field.
+[IETF RFC 8443] defines the rph PASSPorT extension to sign and verify claims for the SIP RPH field.
+This section details the procedures required for the STI-AS (RPH-AS) function to create the required identity header and the STI-VS (RPH-VS) function to verify the claims of the identity header for the SIP RPH field, where the STI-AS (RPH-AS) and STI-AS (RPH-VS) are logical functions described in clause 4.4.

 PASSporT Token Overview

 STI as defined in [IETF RFC 8225] specifies the process of the PASSporT token.

-PASSporT tokens have the following form:

-PASSPorT Header: The JWS token header is a JOSE Header [IETF RFC7515] that defines the type and encryption algorithm used in the token.

-PASSPorT Payload: The token claims consist of the information that needs to be verified at the destination party.
-These claims follow the definition of a JWT claim [IETF RFC7519] and are encoded as defined by the JWS Payload [IETF RFC7515].

-PASSPorT Signature: The signature of the PASSporT is created as specified by JWS [IETF RFC7515].

-PASSPorT Header example:

-An example of the header would be the following, including the specified passport type, ES256 algorithm, and a URI referencing the network location of the certificate needed to validate the PASSporT signature.

-{

-"typ":"passport",

-"alg":"ES256",

-"x5u":"https://cert.example.org/passport.cer"

-}

-PASSPorT Payload example:

-The following is an example of a single originator with telephone number identity +12155551212, to a single destination with URI identity "sip:alice@example.com":

-{

-"dest":{"uri":["sip:alice@example.com"]},

-"iat":1443208345,

-"orig":{"tn":"12155551212"}

-}
+Refer to [RFC 8225] for the process and specific examples of a PASSporT token.

-Token Constuction and Procedures
+Token Construction and Procedures

 PASSporT & Identity Header Construction

-The standard PASSporT base claims shall be used as defined in both [IETF RFC 8224] and [IETF RFC 8225].
+The PASSPorT for the “rph” claim shall be constructed as defined using the base PASSPorT defined in [IETF RFC 8225] and the rph PASSPorT extension defined in [IETF RFC 8443].

-[IETF RFC 8225] allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
-The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
-A SIP proxy or B2BUA may insert an additional Identity header in the event that the SIP node needs to make a new claim.
+The procedures defined in [IETF RFC 8224] shall be used to construct and include a SIP identity header for the rph PASSPorT in the SIP INVITE generated by the originating service provider.

 PASSporT Extension “rph”

-The standard PASSporT extension for “rph” shall be used as defined in [IETF RFC 8443].
+The standard PASSporT extension for “rph” shall be used as defined in [IETF RFC 8443] to sign and verify the SIP RPH field with “ETS” and/or “WPS” namespace parameters.

-[IETF RFC 8443] defines a JSON Web Token claim for "rph" which provides an assertion for the information in SIP 'Resource-Priority' header field.

-The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain a "rph" claim, and any entities verifying the PASSporT object will be required to understand the "ppt" extension in order to process the PASSporT in question.
-A PASSPort header with the "ppt" included will look as follows:
+The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain an "rph" claim, and any entities verifying the PASSporT object will be required to understand the "ppt" extension in order to process the PASSporT in question.
+A PASSPorT header with the "ppt" included will appear as follows:

 {